 When neurons discharge inappropriately they cause abnormal electrical impulses in the brain.
 This results in seizure activity which can lead to abnormal motor activity or convulsions, and loss of consciousness, and if not controlled as soon as possible, brain damage due to a repetitive discharge of neurons.
 Usually seizure activity last for few seconds to minutes.
-When it lasts longer, it’s called “status epilepticus.”
+When it lasts longer, it’s called a “Status Epilepticus” seizure.
 Avery’s seizures were of that dangerous variety.
 They wouldn’t stop on their own without medical intervention.

 Avery had this year’s annual EEG last week.
-I posted a photo of this sweet girl sleeping peacefully while electrodes snaking from her head fed squiggly data about her brain onto a computer screen.
+I posted a photo on Instagram of this sweet girl sleeping peacefully while electrodes snaking from her head fed squiggly data about her brain onto a computer screen.
 I deleted it hours later when it occurred to me that this story has become more Avery’s story than mine.
-Though she says she doesn’t mind, I realize with growing clarity that not every personal moment needs to be shared with the world.
+She says she doesn’t mind, but I’m realizing that not every personal moment needs to be shared out loud.

-We don’t have the results yet.
-Waiting is something we’re getting very good at.
+We don’t have the test results yet.
+Waiting is something that never gets easier.

 Though that year of seizures was awful and it’s caused me anxiety the likes of which I wouldn’t wish on anyone, we are very fortunate.
 We’ve had a reprieve, unlike so many families of children with chromosome disorders like Avery’s.

-As puberty nears, I worry that seizures may break through.
+As puberty nears there’s a good possibility that seizures will break through.
 Past EEGs have shown electrical abnormalities are moderate (3 on a scale from 1-5).
-We have been warned that hormonal changes can result in new seizures.
-So I’m always on edge, watching and waiting.
+We have been warned that hormonal changes may result in new seizures.
+I’m always on edge, watching and waiting.

-And if you’re at the beginning—the frightening, overwhelming, afraid-all-the-time, beginning—please reach out to somebody who’s been there.
-Reach out to me if you like.
+If you’re at the beginning—the frightening, overwhelming, Epilepsy family beginning—please reach out to somebody who’s been there.
+Reach out to me any time.
 I may not have the answers, but I’m here to listen.

 Here are a few of the stories I’ve shared about our experience with Epilepsy: